Hangin’ with the Hammock Club

 And that is exactly the point.

-In fact, members of the UNH Hammock Club will tell you that their big – and maybe only – goal is to find a couple trees with sturdy limbs (preferably close to the ground), string up their colorful hammocks, and hang out with their friends.
+In fact, members of the UNH Hammock Club will tell you that their big – and maybe only – goal is to find a couple trees with sturdy limbs (preferably close to the ground), string up their colorful hammocks and hang out.

 Then, just swing gently in the breeze.
 Watch an hour drift idly by.
 Chat quietly.
 Solve the world’s problems.
 Share a few funny stories.
 Think about life.
 Or, just zone out, reveling in having created such a comfortable, calming space in their busy day-to-day routines in college.